jrochkind/ipaddr_range_set/README.md

       (ip_addr..ip_addr)      # range of arbitrary IPAddr objects.
     )

-When ruby Range's are used, IPAddrRangeSegment makes sure to use `Range#cover?` internally, not `Range#include?` (the latter being disastrous for anything that doesn't have `#to_int`).
-Triple dot `...` exclusive ranges are supported, if for some reason you want them.
+When ruby Range's are used, IPAddrRangeSet makes sure to use `Range#cover?` internally, not `Range#include?` (the latter being disastrous for anything that doesn't have `#to_int`).
+Triple dot `...` exclusive endpoint ranges are supported, which can be convenient if you don't like writing lots of `255`s in your range end points.

     range.include?
 '220.1.10.5'
     range.include?
 IPAddr.new('220.1.10.5')